UCL-CCS/Nbed/README.md

 nbed(...)
 ```

+### Command Line Interface
 Installing this package also exposes a command line tool `nbed`, which can be used in two ways.
 Firstly, you can provide a YAML config file.

 ```
 nbed --config <path to .yaml>
 ```

-Your YAML config file should look something like this:
+Your YAML config file should look something like this (which is taken from the `tests` folder):

 ```
 ---